Ladislav92/Mine-Field-Alarm-Android/README.md

 am calling any java / android programmer, UI designer or anyone with any good idea for improvement and application develompent to participate and contribute in one good and human idea - to possibly save a life.

+Also, I found some bugs in my code, and I even forgot what they are - so it would be good to report them asap.
+Some optimisations and refactoring could be made.
+Documentation also needs improvement.